georgeliu95/TensorRT/README.md

 	git submodule update --init --recursive
 	```

-2. #### (Optional - if not using TensorRT container) Specify the TensorRT GA release build
+2. #### (Optional - if not using TensorRT container) Specify the TensorRT GA release build path

     If using the TensorRT OSS build container, TensorRT libraries are preinstalled under `/usr/lib/x86_64-linux-gnu` and you may skip this step.

     Else download and extract the TensorRT GA build from [NVIDIA Developer Zone](https://developer.nvidia.com/nvidia-tensorrt-download).

-    **Example: Ubuntu 20.04 on x86-64 with cuda-11.7.1**
+    **Example: Ubuntu 20.04 on x86-64 with cuda-11.8.0**

     ```bash
     cd ~/Downloads
-    tar -xvzf TensorRT-8.5.0.12.Linux.x86_64-gnu.cuda-11.7.cudnn8.6.tar.gz
+    tar -xvzf TensorRT-8.5.1.4.Linux.x86_64-gnu.cuda-11.8.cudnn8.6.tar.gz
-    export TRT_LIBPATH=`pwd`/TensorRT-8.5.0.12
+    export TRT_LIBPATH=`pwd`/TensorRT-8.5.1.4
     ```

-    **Example: Windows on x86-64 with cuda-11.4**

-    ```powershell
-    cd ~\Downloads
-    Expand-Archive .\TensorRT-8.5.0.12.Windows10.x86_64.cuda-11.7.cudnn8.6.zip
-    $Env:TRT_LIBPATH = '$(Get-Location)\TensorRT-8.5.0.12'
-    $Env:PATH += 'C:\Program Files (x86)\Microsoft Visual Studio\2017\Professional\MSBuild\15.0\Bin\'
-    ```

 ## Setting Up The Build Environment

 For Linux platforms, we recommend that you generate a docker container for building TensorRT OSS as described below.
-For native builds, on Windows for example, please install the [prerequisite](#prerequisites) *System Packages*.
+For native builds, please install the [prerequisite](#prerequisites) *System Packages*.

 1. #### Generate the TensorRT-OSS build container.
-    The TensorRT-OSS build container can be generated using the supplied Dockerfiles and build script.
-The build container is configured for building TensorRT OSS out-of-the-box.
+    The TensorRT-OSS build container can be generated using the supplied Dockerfiles and build scripts.
+The build containers are configured for building TensorRT OSS out-of-the-box.

-    **Example: Ubuntu 20.04 on x86-64 with cuda-11.7.1 (default)**
+    **Example: Ubuntu 20.04 on x86-64 with cuda-11.8.0 (default)**
     ```bash
-    ./docker/build.sh --file docker/ubuntu-20.04.Dockerfile --tag tensorrt-ubuntu20.04-cuda11.7
+    ./docker/build.sh --file docker/ubuntu-20.04.Dockerfile --tag tensorrt-ubuntu20.04-cuda11.8
     ```
     **Example: CentOS/RedHat 7 on x86-64 with cuda-10.2**
     ```bash